Foreign or international SEO refers to the method of optimizing your website and search presence for a global audience.

-Use these metrics to explore your audience’s content needs and determine whether they can be turned into qualified leads.
+Use these metrics to explore your target audience’s content needs and determine whether they can be turned into qualified leads.

 You may be well-equipped to provide your existing local audience with the products or services you offer, but can you scale it up for international customers?
 If you don’t offer international clients an equally smooth customer experience, it could cause severe damage to your online reputation.

-For international SEO, it’s imperative that you have the necessary resources to create a dedicated page on your website for the country or language you’re targeting.
+For international SEO strategy, it’s imperative that you have the necessary resources to create a dedicated page on your website for the country or language you’re targeting.
 You’ll also need to ensure that you can provide your audience customer support in their language.

 If you want to offer foreign customers a smooth experience, your content should be easy for them to understand.
 Auto-translated content will stand in the way of your success—instead, you need professional translations of your copy.